dappnode/DAppNodeDocs/docs/install.md

 ```

-When the installation is done and is successful,you can connect to your DAppNode by downloading the .ovpn file that you will be able to download from the link / QR show at the end of the installation, just double click in it to open it with a compatible OpenVPN client.
+When the installation is done and is successful, you can connect to your DAppNode by downloading the .ovpn file that you will be able to download from the link / QR show at the end of the installation, just double click in it to open it with a compatible OpenVPN client.
 Here you have the [recommended ones and connection instructions](https://github.com/dappnode/DAppNode/wiki/OpenVPN-Client-Guide)

 ⚠️ Note that for the ovpn to be correctly downloaded from the link given you will need to have the TCP port 8090 opened and that the default port to connect via OpenVPN is 1194 UDP.
-UPnP should have opened them for you if your router has UPnp enabled, if noot you will haave to open them manually ⚠️
+UPnP should have opened them for you if your router has UPnP enabled, if not you will have to open them manually ⚠️

-Take into account that the chain will take some time to synchronize and you will not be able to perform most of the actions before that.
+Take into account that the ethereum blockchain will take some time to synchronize and you will not be able to perform most of the actions before that.

 ### How to restore an installed DAppNode to the latest version: